 We employ sales, marketing and customer service personnel throughout the world who sell and market our products and services.
-Food solutions are largely sold directly to end customers, while Protective solutions are sold through a strategic network of distributors as well as directly to end customers.
+Food solutions are largely sold directly to end customers, while Protective solutions are sold through a strategic network of distributors and directly to end customers.
+Approximately 45% of Food's sales are subject to formula based pricing, predominantly within North America and APAC, which lags raw material cost movement by approximately six months, on average.
 We generally do not impose annual minimum purchase volume requirements on our distributors.
-Product returns from our distributors in 2023 were not material.
-In 2023, 2022 or 2021, no customer or affiliated group of customers accounted for 10% or more of our consolidated net sales.
+Product returns from our distributors in 2024 were not material.
+In 2024, 2023 or 2022, no customer or affiliated group of customers accounted for 10% or more of our consolidated net sales.